What’s my Share of Wallet?

 Easier said than done, right?
 We have always been a huge believer of “segmentation” and “personalization”.
 However, the journey between segments and highly personalized insights is long, expensive, frustrating and confusing.
 Even today, the cost of an additional “information point” on a customer is significant.

 We should review information availability, insight availability and tactical customer action as three priorities that need to be addressed together.
-Mobile as a channel and existing “alternate data” can address the information availability constraint in real-time.
-Deep analytics capability in-house or solutions such as Algo360 address insight availability on demand.
-And these insights need to be readily available for existing CRM implementations need to help drive corresponding tactical customer strategy and action.
+Mobile as a channel and existing “alternative data” can address the information availability constraint in real-time.
+Deep analytics capability in-house or solutions such as Algo360, address insight availability on demand.
+And these insights need to be readily available for existing CRM implementations, need to help drive corresponding tactical customer strategy and action.
+Besides, the alternative data will also help in hassle-free credit underwriting process in banks, loan underwriting and underwriting mortgage process for banks and digital lenders.